liuyigh/PyHRM/README.md

 * For subtle differences, your eyes can be better at pattern recognition than k-means.
 Use the provided code to plot it with `plot.ly`.
 You can look at individual lines on plot.ly to make your own judgement.
 * Reduce heat block variation by running only 1 target gene in symatrically arranged wells.

-## Reagents
+## Samples and reagents

-We are used SYBR Green reagents on our samples folder.
+We are used SYBR Green reagents on our samples Clinical demo data is collected by Medical Genetics Center in Yakutsk with patients of different hereditary pathologies

 ## qPCR protocol